Start with a controlled pilot,

 - 01A half-day of time with an owner or senior manager for Phase 01.

-- 02A shelf in the back office for the box, and a single ethernet cable.
+- 02A spot in the back office for the Mac Studio appliance, and a connection on your network.

 - 03One chosen workflow to start with — we help you pick it.